 Here, l represents the value used in the DCM algorithm for our self-energy integrations.
 The "cutoff" parameter is employed because the momentum integrations are performed within a square of side length equal to the cutoff.
 This approach is necessary as numerical integration from negative infinity to positive infinity is impractical.
-The chosen cutoff ensures that the value of the self-energy integral remains unchanged upon further increases, validating its sufficiency.
+We are free to choose any cutoff as long as the cutoff is chosen to be large enough such that the value of the integral remains invariant upon further increase.
+We saw that the self-energy integral for our chosen cutoff of $30 \times k{TF}$ remained invariant upon increasing the cutoff any further.